bellomarini/Gaia2020/README.md

 INDEX
 -----

-The following table describes the parameters used to evaluate similarity between mappings and schemas.
+The following table describes the structural features, used to evaluate similarity between mappings and schemas.

 |  parameter   	    | description | similarity score |